raspberrypilearning/editor-make-a-face/en/step_2.md

 ### Tip

-Make sure that the fill colour of your oval is not the same colour as your background.
+Make sure that the fill colour of your ellipse is not the same colour as your background.

 </div>